Where is David Dunn now?

 A Blackburn Rovers legend who made over 300 appearances for the club, David Dunn retired from playing in 2015 after a brief playing spell at League One side Oldham Athletic.

-Dunn joined Oldham Athletic in July 2015 on a one year playing deal but he found himself thrust into a player manager role when Darren Kelly was sacked in September 2015 after his side managed only one win in nine games.
+Dunn joined The Latics in July 2015 on a one year playing deal but he found himself thrust into a player-manager role when Darren Kelly was sacked in September 2015 after his side managed only one win in nine games.

 Starting off his managerial career with four consecutive draws, Dunn’s first 12 games in charge only saw two losses in all competitions.